Xounder/First-Site/README.md

 # First-Site
-"Commerce" Site using what I've learned so far in HTML/CSS/JavaScript - Front End
+Responsive "Commerce" Site using what I've learned so far in HTML/CSS/JavaScript - Front End

 # EN